chenwebsites/CustomerDetails/README.md

 # CustomerDetails

-This is REST web application written in Java 18 using Spring Framework and Spring Boot.
+This is a REST web application written in Java 17 using Spring Framework and Spring Boot.
-Currenctly using an HTTP Post Request, you will insert Customer Details into the DB.
+The application can store and retrieve customers from Postgresql database using Spring Data JPA.

 # Customer-Details